 - Assessment and feeding back/feeding forward

 - Evaluation and reflection: looking back and moving on

 At the certificate level, the Fellowship Module offers a choice of topic units from a range of options.
 You can select those which are the most suitable for your own career stage and practice context.
 You will work with a tutor to develop your personal learning journey through the course.

 - Internationalising the curriculum

 - Threshold concepts in the curriculum (new for 2020- 21)

 - Negotiated study (a topic of your choice).
 This unit can take the form of:

-- a reflective commentary based on experiential learning.
-You will draw upon your engagement with continuing professional development activities
+- a reflective commentary based on experiential learning, drawing upon your engagement with continuing professional development activities.

 - a paper prepared for submission to a teaching and learning journal.